fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

     Stock return forecasting has been extensively studied by both academic researchers and industry practitioners.
 Numerous machine learning models have been proposed for this purpose, ranging from simple linear regressions to complex deep learning models <a href="#references">[1]</a>.
-    In this post, we examine the performance of liquid neural networks <a href="#references">[4]</a>, a new neural network architecture for sequential data.
+    In this post, we examine the performance of liquid neural networks (LNNs) <a href="#references">[4]</a>, a new neural network architecture for sequential data.
     </p>

     <p>
-    Liquid neural networks belong to the class of continuous-time recurrent neural networks (CT-RNNs)
+    LNNs belong to the class of continuous-time recurrent neural networks (CT-RNNs)
     <a href="#references">[3]</a>, where the evolution of the hidden state over time is described by
     an Ordinary Differential Equation (ODE).
-Liquid neural networks use the Liquid Time Constant (LTC) ODE <a href="#references">[4]</a>, where both the derivative and the time constant of the hidden state are determined by a neural network.
+LNNs use the Liquid Time Constant (LTC) ODE <a href="#references">[4]</a>, where both the derivative and the time constant of the hidden state are determined by a neural network.
     </p>

     <p>
-    In this post, we use the closed-form continuous-depth (CfC) <a href="#references">[5]</a>
+    In this post, we focus on the closed-form continuous-depth (CfC) network <a href="#references">[5]</a>
     implementation of the LTC ODE.
-Differently from other CT-RNNs (including LTCs), which use a numerical solver to find the ODE solution, CfCs use an approximate closed-form solution.
+Differently from other CT-RNNs (including LTCs <a href="#references">[4]</a>), which use a numerical solver to find the ODE solution, CfC networks use an approximate closed-form solution.
-    As a results, CfCs achieve faster training and inference performance than other CT-RNNs.
+    As a results, CfC networks achieve faster training and inference performance than other CT-RNNs.
     </p>

     <p>
-    We will use our Amazon SageMaker implementation of CfCs for probabilistic time series forecasting, the <a href="file:///Users/flaviagiammarino/website/docs/algorithms/time-series-forecasting/index.html#cfc-sagemaker-algorithm" target="_blank"> CfC SageMaker algorithm</a>.
+    We will use our Amazon SageMaker implementation of CfC networks for probabilistic time series forecasting, the <a href="file:///Users/flaviagiammarino/website/docs/algorithms/time-series-forecasting/index.html#cfc-sagemaker-algorithm" target="_blank"> CfC SageMaker algorithm</a>.
     We will forecast the conditional mean and the conditional standard deviation of the 30-day returns of the S&P 500 using as input the S&P 500 realized volatility as well as several implied volatility indices,